Bonelli's eagle: Distribution and habitat

 Further east into Asia, their distribution includes eastern Afghanistan and Pakistan through most of the Indian subcontinent, where generally it is uncommon but more locally common near Nepal.
-On the other hand, they are absent in eastern India and only occurring as a vagrant to Sri Lanka and Bangladesh.
-In India, they are most regularly occur in certain area such as Chambal ravines, Ranthambore National Park, Chir zone of lower Kumaun Himalayas and in winter in the Keoladeo National Park of Bharatpur, Rajasthan.
-From central Myanmar they range across into northwestern Thailand and northern Laos (though possibly only as a visitor rather than breeding in the latter two).
-In southern China their resident range includes Yunnan, Guangxi and Guangdong north to Yangtze river as well as rarely into Hong Kong.
-Their isolated Indonesian population ranges is in the Lesser Sunda Islands, including at least Sumbawa, Timor, Wetar, Luang and Flores, however records show they've turned up on as many as 20 islands in the Lesser Sundas.
+On the other hand, they are absent in eastern India and only occur as a vagrant to Sri Lanka and Bangladesh.
+In India, they are most regularly found in areas such as the Chambal ravines, Ranthambore National Park, the Chir zone of the lower Kumaun Himalayas, and in winter in the Keoladeo National Park of Bharatpur, Rajasthan.
+From central Myanmar, they range across into northwestern Thailand and northern Laos (though possibly only as a visitor rather than breeding in the latter two).
+In southern China, their resident range includes Yunnan, Guangxi, and Guangdong north to the Yangtze River, as well as rarely into Hong Kong.
+Their isolated Indonesian population range is in the Lesser Sunda Islands, including at least Sumbawa, Timor, Wetar, Luang, and Flores, however records show they've turned up on as many as 20 islands in the Lesser Sundas.